Key Highlights

 One of the most exciting healthcare AR use cases of 2023 is the rise of gamification as a tool to drive patient engagement.
 Physical therapy digital health applications leveraging augmented reality are helping patients stay more engaged with their care plans.

-Their form is corrected while completing their physical therapy care routine using their mobile devices, cameras, and sensing technologies.
-Meanwhile gamification driven AR delivers a more engaging and fun opportunity for completing home-based therapy.
+Their form (gait, mortar movements, posture) is corrected while completing their physical therapy care routine using mobile devices, cameras, and sensing technologies.
+Gamification-driven AR delivers a more engaging and fun opportunity for completing home-based therapy: points for taking pills on time, award of a badge for following the correct diet, etc.,

 Augmented reality helps to create a more seamless and realistic digital experience that promotes better adherence to medical guidelines and outcomes.